nv-legate/cupynumeric/docs/cupynumeric/source/index.rst

 NVIDIA cuPyNumeric
 ==================

-cuPyNumeric is a library that aims to provide a distributed and accelerated drop-in replacement for `NumPy`_ built on top of the `Legate`_ framework.

-With cuPyNumeric you can write code productively in Python, using the familiar NumPy API, and have your program scale with no code changes from single-CPU computers to multi-node-multi-GPU clusters.
+cuPyNumeric implements the NumPy API on top of the Legate framework, providing transparent accelerated computing that scales from a single CPU to a single GPU, and up to multi-node, multi-GPU systems.

 For example, you can run `the final example of the Python CFD course`_ completely unmodified on 2048 A100 GPUs in a `DGX SuperPOD`_ and achieve